mailhotn/Orbital-Mechanics/README.md

 # Orbital-Mechanics

-This repository includes a number of classes and functions used to simulate and evaluate the performance of constellations of satellies.
+This repository includes a number of classes and functions used to simulate and evaluate the performance of constellations of satellites.
 The main focus of this code base is constellations for TDOA based geolocation.

 ## The Constellation class & subclasses
 In order to simulate a constellation's dynamics, the constellation must be defined using one of the available constellation classes.
 Each such class is a subclass of the Constellation superclass.
-This superclass contains the properties that are universal to all types of constellation.
+This superclass contains the properties that are universal to all types of constellation such as the number of satellites and the properties of the primary body.

-Each Constellation class must have a certain set of methods which create the initial state of the constellation.
+Each Constellation class must have a certain set of methods which create the initial state of the constellation in various forms:
-Each Constellation class must have the following methods:
 - _InitialOeOsc_
 - _InitialStateEci_
 - _InitialOeMean_